 The Pandemic Has Led to Historic Surge of Drug Overdoses Over 12-Month Period

 The United States recorded over 81,000 drug overdose deaths in a 12-month stretch, the worst year-long total reported in American history.
+The rate of people undergoing brain mapping for addiction for various drugs, have also increased in the last couple of years.

 The U.S. has long been struggling to combat the opioid epidemic, but experts say that the total between May 2019 and May 2020, published in a CDC report last week, can be at least partially attributed to the coronavirus pandemic.